 Pass the Lysicratous monument and turn into Sellei street.
 This is a narrow street with beautiful neoclassical houses that leads to the famous Tripodon street.
 On Sellei is a traditional Greek shadow puppet theatre with two large Karagiozi (a traditional Greek puppet) figurines at the entrance.
 Plaka is closely linked to Karagiozi theatre because in 1852 its first performance took place here.

 A bit further down on Tripodon are traditional dairy shops and many cafes and restaurants.
-A good place to make have a break and indulge on some traditional sweets.
+A good place to stop and indulge on some traditional sweets.

 Follow the road towards Flessa street and turn left into Kyrristou, a quieter street without cars where young kids can run and play around.